• Skip to primary navigation

 Enjoy Some Japanese Sweets

 If you feel up to baking, traditional Japanese sweets like mochi or melon pan would add an extra element to your virtual Japan tour.
 But they can be time-consuming.
-If you aren’t up for making your own Japanese sweets you can also get some at the grocery store or online.
+If you aren’t up for making Japanese sweets, you can also get some at the grocery store or online.

 Pocky is a Japanese sweet that can be found in most grocery stores.
-You can even add it to your next Walmart grocery pick-up!
 We recommend the matcha flavor or the chocolate or strawberry if you aren’t a fan of matcha.

-Although it isn’t the same as regular mochi, you can also get mochi ice cream at grocery stores in a number of different flavors.
-For more true Japanese flavors we recommend black sesame, red bean, or matcha.
+Although it isn’t the same as regular mochi, you can also get mochi ice cream at grocery stores in many different flavors.
+For more true Japanese flavors, we recommend black sesame, red bean, or matcha.

 Brew Some Green Tea